 In one last effort, it compressed itself around the Hunter’s body.
 He felt the tightening and knew it was then or never.
 He blew hard and long on the horn.
 Baroom!
 Baroom!
 Baroom!

 Everything paused.
 Then, a rip.
 A crippling shriek.
 The Tuurngap compressed again.
 Then it exploded, erupting into a ball of flaming ink, shooting skyward and catapulting over the water.

 The Hunter and the boy stood and watched quietly.
 The night air was still.
 The stars sparkled in the heavens.

 They had won.

-The Tuurngap was gone.
+The Tuurngap were gone.

-The boy sat next to his mother as his father drove them down the freeway, speeding away from the woods and the evil he had faced and helped defeat—for the time being.
+The boy sat next to his mother, as his father drove them down the freeway, speeding away from the woods and the evil he had faced and helped defeat—for the time being.

-The German siblings drifted off to sleep, both were unsure if the last forty-eight hours had been a soul-sucking nightmare or not.
+The German siblings drifted off to sleep, both unsure if the last forty-eight hours had been a soul-sucking nightmare or not.

 The boys and girls the Hunter had saved over the years felt a twinge of peace for the first time since being taken.
 Their spirits told them all was well in the world again.